Lab 4: Client Side Javascript

 Overview

-In this lab, we will learn how to work with javascript to add functionality to an HTML page.
-You will create a web page and add functionality to it using JavaScript.
+In this lab, we will learn how to use Javascript to add interactions to a website.

 To receive credit for this lab, you MUST show your work to the TA during the lab, and push it to the github before the deadline.
 Please note that submissions will be due right before your respective lab sessions in the following week.
 For Example, If your lab is on this Friday 10 AM, the submission deadline will be next Friday 10 AM.
 There is a "NO LATE SUBMISSIONS" policy for labs.